cabradbury/Developing-Data/index.md

 ## Conclusion
-If you need to provie insight or actionable information to your organization you can present it in a very usable format to your leadership thorugh the use of the following
+If you need to provie insight or actionable information to your organization you can present it in a very usable format to your leadership through the use of the following
 tools:
 <br>
 <br>